tom-howard/ros/docs/others/amr31001/lab2.md

                 ```

     1. Finally, think about how you could adapt this algorithm to make the robot follow a wall on its right-hand side instead.

+    !!! info "Post-lab Quiz"
+        Keep a record of what you do here to complete this programming task, you may be asked about it in the post-lab quiz.

 ### SLAM and Autonomous Navigation